DRLEdition19/profork-OFICIAL/README.md

 3. CasaOS XFCE Debian container - delete the batocera-casaos file and casaos folder in `/userdata/system` and remove launcher editing out from `/userdata/system/custom.sh`
 4. Docker apps - just use portainer gui or docker cli to remove individual docker containers or to remove completely: Remove batocera-containers by editing out from custom.sh in `/userdata/system`.
 Reboot.
 Delete the `/userdata/system/batocera-containers` `/userdata/system/container` and `/userdata/system/var/lib/containers` and `conatinerd`  Data folders can also be deleted manually like the casaos or umbrel folder in `/userdata/system`.

+## 📌 Batocera and Third-Party Add-ons: What You Should Know

+> Batocera’s own **wiki provides guides on system customization**, yet **recent versions now detect and flag users who install third-party add-ons**.
+>
+> If you use this repo, **your Batocera version may display additional markers in the version string**:
+> - **"P"** – If the `/userdata/system/pro` folder exists (this repo).
+> - **"C"** – If `custom.sh` is modified.
+> - **"U"** – If third-party EmulationStation add-ons are installed.

+⚠️ **This may affect support** – Batocera developers have stated they "cannot support modified systems," even if an issue is unrelated to add-ons.

+**While customization has always been part of open-source philosophy, users should be aware of these changes in how Batocera handles third-party modifications.**
+This repository is designed to provide additional functionality for those who wish to expand their system beyond Batocera's default setup.

+💡 **If you experience an issue, consider testing on a clean Batocera install.
+If the issue persists, it is likely unrelated to add-ons.**

+## Thanks
+Thanks to Uureel for many of the original scripts and Kron4ek for the conty (Arch) container.

+Also thanks to IVAN-HC and Srevinsaju for some of the appimage builds.